 The housing agreement is an academic year legal and binding agreement that all residents sign when they apply for housing.
 Once this document is electronically signed, you are committed to campus housing for a full academic year (fall and spring) and it designates your financial responsibility for room and board costs.

 When applying for housing you will have the opportunity to review the terms and conditions and electronically sign your housing agreement by clicking “I Agree.”
-In order for the application to be active, the agreement will need to be signed by the application deadline of Friday, February 8, 2019.
+In order for the application to be active, the agreement will need to be signed by the application deadline.
 You have the opportunity to print the agreement or to view at any time through the WashU Housing Portal.

 If you plan to study abroad in the Fall Semester, do not submit an application.
-Spring Housing Applications will opened on November 1st.
-If you plan to study abroad in the Spring Semester, complete the application as described above.
+We will re-open the housing application in late Fall for Spring housing consideration.
 There will be no penalty for canceling your housing agreement due to studying abroad.